 The Purpose of Buprenorphine, Methadone and Naltrexone therapy is to suppress the debilitating symptoms of desires and withdrawal from heroin abuse, enabling the heroin user to take part in therapy, counseling and support, so they can implement positive long-term changes in their lifestyles which becomes the new healthy habits of habits necessary to achieve prolonged sobriety.

 After several months of therapy patients hardly ever feel a difference when they decrease their dose by a few milligrams.
 Naltrexone is a blocker medication that is an option as a treatment for heroin use when Buprenorphine therapy is discontinued.
 It will render it impossible for you to feel euphoric if you do take opioids.
+However there is Buprenorphine withdrawal that you must deal with in both the short and long run.

 Treatment for Heroin Use and Withdrawal